bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders.rst

-The first big idea here is that we're not going to explicitly define any latent variables, that is, we won't say "this variable is for 0-9 digit", "this variable is for stroke width", etc.  Instead, we'll have our latent variables as a simple uninterpretable standard multivariate normal distributions :math:`\mathcal{N}(0, I)` where :math:`I` is the identify matrix.
+The first big idea here is that we're not going to explicitly define any latent variables, that is, we won't say "this variable is for 0-9 digit", "this variable is for stroke width", etc.  Instead, we'll have our latent variables as a simple uninterpretable `isotropic <https://math.stackexchange.com/questions/1991961/gaussian-distribution-is-isotropic>`__ multivariate normal distribution
+:math:`\mathcal{N}(0, I)` where :math:`I` is the identify matrix.
 You may be wondering how we can ever model anything complex if we just use a normal distribution?
 This leads us to the next big idea.